 With custom recipients, you can send email notifications to different addresses by using conditional logic.
 This feature is especially useful for users/companies that receive many emails.
 Sending emails directly to the department that should handle the issue helps fasten your business processes.

-For example, company ABC – who has got 3 departments: cars, motorbikes, trucks – receives all filled contact forms to the same email address: email@example.com.
-The ABC employee that handles filled contact forms sorts the emails and forwards car-related emails to firstname.lastname@example.org, motorbike-related emails to email@example.com, and truck-related emails to firstname.lastname@example.org.
+For example, company ABC has 3 departments: cars, motorbikes, and trucks.
+The company receives all form submissions to the same email address: email@example.com.
+The ABC employee that handles the submissions sorts the emails and forwards car-related emails to firstname.lastname@example.org, motorbike-related emails to email@example.com, and truck-related emails to firstname.lastname@example.org.

-In the first dropdown list, you can select Send to or Only Send to.
+In the first dropdown list, you can select Send to or Only send to.
 If you select Send to, then the submissions that meet the conditions will be sent to both the primary email address and the one added afterward.
-If you select Only Send to, then submissions will only be sent to the newly added address.
+If you select Only send to, then submissions will only be sent to the newly added address.